hypervel/hypervel.org/docs/docs/hashing.md

 ## Introduction

-The Laravel Hyperf `Hash` [facade](/docs/facades) provides secure Bcrypt and Argon2 hashing for storing user passwords.
+The Hypervel `Hash` [facade](/docs/facades) provides secure Bcrypt and Argon2 hashing for storing user passwords.

 Bcrypt is a great choice for hashing passwords because its "work factor" is adjustable, which means that the time it takes to generate a hash can be increased as hardware power increases.
 When hashing passwords, slow is good.
 The longer an algorithm takes to hash a password, the longer it takes malicious users to generate "rainbow tables" of all possible string hash values that may be used in brute force attacks against applications.

 ## Configuration

-By default, Laravel Hyperf uses the `bcrypt` hashing driver when hashing data.
+By default, Hypervel uses the `bcrypt` hashing driver when hashing data.
 However, several other hashing drivers are supported, including [`argon`](https://en.wikipedia.org/wiki/Argon2) and [`argon2id`](https://en.wikipedia.org/wiki/Argon2).

 You may specify your application's hashing driver using the `HASH_DRIVER` environment variable.
-But, if you want to customize all of Laravel Hyperf's hashing driver options, you should publish the complete `hashing` configuration file using the `vendor:publish` Artisan command:
+But, if you want to customize all of Hypervel's hashing driver options, you should publish the complete `hashing` configuration file using the `vendor:publish` Artisan command:

 ```shell
 php artisan vendor:publish hashing